beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-01-introduction.md

 ## Description

 Unfortunately, the margins on solar panels are low.
 After the previous contract has been fulfilled, the company produced the <span class="highlight">same number of panels</span> as before.
 In addition, all three customers want to order the <span class="highlight">same number of truckloads</span> with solar panels again.
-The sales volume per truckload of panels is 11,000 Euros.
+The revenue per truckload of panels is 11,000 Euros.
 The complete production of a truckload of solar panels, including materials, costs 6,300 Euros.

 ## New Objective